vmware-archive/clarity/apps/website/get-started/README.md

 # Getting started with Clarity Design System

-Project Clarity is an open source design system that brings together UX guidelines, an HTML/CSS framework, and Angular components.
-Clarity is for both designers and developers.
+Clarity is an open-source, enterprise-focused design system with a core design principle of inclusion.

 Clarity’s designs stem from continuous exploration and research.
 These designs are built into our HTML/CSS components, which can be used any web UI, regardless of the underlying JavaScript framework.
 Clarity also offers a set of well-designed and implemented data-bound components built on top of Angular, one of the most popular JavaScript frameworks in the industry.